Performance Testing and Optimization - Comprehensive Guide 2025

 New Relic is the best all-in-one APM - distributed tracing, real user monitoring, infrastructure monitoring, AI-powered insights.
 Datadog is great for cloud-native - Kubernetes integration, log aggregation, custom metrics.
 Application Insights is ideal for Azure/.NET - automatic instrumentation, Visual Studio integration, cost-effective.
 Prometheus+Grafana for open-source stack - flexible, community-driven, self-hosted.

-Performance optimization requires a systematic approach.
+Performance work requires a systematic approach.
+There's no magic bullet.

 Losing money due to a slow application?